 Education leaders are working to hopefully address the state’s teacher shortage with the start of school just a few weeks away.
-A Midwest state Department of Education is working with some colleges and universities to fill more of the teaching jobs.
+The Department of Education is working with some colleges and universities to fill more of the teaching jobs.
 Moreover, the state is struggling to get the teachers into the classrooms.
 This is according to data that was releasing earlier in 2021.
 In fact, part of the problem is a lack of college graduates that are entering this field.

 The issue seems to be about how many students actually end up in an Indiana classroom.
 That’s about 1 in 6 students who start an education program.
 This information is according to Holly Lawson.
 She is the deputy communications director for the Indiana Department of Education.